William Reid (psychiatrist): Career

 Reid is a professor at Texas Tech University Health Sciences Center, the Texas A&M College of Medicine, and the University of Texas Dell Medical School.
 He was the Medical Director of the Texas Department of Mental Health and Mental Retardation from 1989 to 1996.
-He has authored or co-authored over 300 publications and abstracts, and 17 books.
+He has authored or co-authored over 300 publications and abstracts, and 17 books, including A Dark Night in Aurora, which described the life of, mass shooting by, and trial of James Holmes.

-For the 2015 trial of James Holmes for the 2012 Aurora, Colorado shooting, Reid reported around 300 hours of preparation and conducted 22 hours of interviews which were shown in their entirety to the jury.
+For the 2015 trial of James Holmes for the 2012 Aurora, Colorado shooting, Reid was retained as Judge Carlos Samour, Jr.'s independent forensic expert.
+He reported around 300 hours of preparation and conducted 22 hours of perpetrator interviews which were shown in their entirety to the jury.
 He reportedly was paid $500,000.
 He nearly caused a mistrial by immediately openly opining that Holmes met the legal standard of sanity.
 The BBC in 2017 reported that Reid had told them the shooting "was completely unrelated to the medication.
-For me, it was a result of mental illness."
+For me, it was a result of mental illness" (but not sufficient illness to find him legally insane at the time).

-In 2005 Reid supported psychiatrist Park Dietz over false testimony that had contributed to a guilty verdict and a possible execution of Andrea Yates.
+In 2005 Reid supported psychiatrist Park Dietz over erroneous testimony that had contributed to a guilty verdict and a possible execution of Andrea Yates.
 Dietz had testified that Yates got the idea of drowning children and claiming postpartum psychosis from a recent episode of Law and Order, a TV show Dietz had consulted on, but later admitted such an episode didn't exist and that Yates hadn't told him she watched the show.
 Reid called it an 'accident' and 'off-the-cuff answer' that shouldn't affect Dietz's credibility, blaming the prosecutor for exploiting it.